backyardwp/documentation/source/docs/admin-pages.md

 ### Submenu pages

 Submenu pages can be created by using the `Backyard\AdminPages\SubMenuPage` class.
 The class shares the same chainable methods as the `MenuPage` class.
-Additional methods are avilable to properly configure the submenu page.
+Additional methods are available to properly configure the submenu page.

 #### Example submenu page

 The following example registers a page under the "Settings" menu of the WordPress dashboard.
-Notice the `setParentSlug` method being used.
+See the `setParentSlug` method being used.

 ```php
 $mySubMenuPage = new SubMenuPage();